Research Interests

 The Role of Sentiment in Fundamentals-Driven Returns (Working Paper) [PDF] [SSRN]

-w/ Seth Pruitt, Christos Makridis
+w/ Seth Pruitt and Christos Makridis

 Abstract: Using high-frequency sentiment data from 1998–2022 at both the firm and aggregate levels, we show how investor sentiment affects market reactions to fundamental news.
-Abnormal returns following earnings surprises are higher when pre-announcement sentiment is low and lower when sentiment is high, indicating that earnings announcements serve as a channel for correcting prior misvaluations.
-This effect is stronger for riskier firms that are harder to value, such as growth, non-dividend-paying, and high-beta firms, as well as when analyst forecasts are noisier.
+Abnormal returns following earnings surprises are higher when pre-announcement sentiment is low and lower when sentiment is high, indicating that earnings announcements can serve as a channel for correcting prior misvaluations.
+This effect is stronger for firms that are harder to value, such as growth, non-dividend-paying, and high-beta firms, as well as when analyst forecasts are noisier.
 Firm-level and aggregate sentiment have distinct effects and can compound one another.
 A simple Bayesian updating framework explains these empirical patterns.

 Abstract: I hypothesize that income-oriented investors, who prioritize stable, high income from their portfolios, extrapolate past dividend distribution patterns to assess the reliability of future payouts.
 Consistent with this view, I find that closed-end funds with a history of dividend cuts, high variability in distributions, and infrequent payments trade at deeper discounts to NAV than those with a record of dividend increases and more stable, frequent distributions.
 This finding offers a novel explanation for the long-standing closed-end fund puzzle.
 Importantly, dividend yields explain more of the cross-sectional variation in discount rates once past distribution patterns are accounted for, suggesting that investors do not consider yields in isolation.

-Dynamic Validation of Climate Change Risk (Working Paper)
+Dynamic Validation of Climate Change Risk (Working Paper) [PDF]

 Abstract: There is little agreement about which, if any, climate change risk measures effectively capture the potential consequences of climate change.
-We address this issue by showing that identifying priced climate change risk impacts critically depends upon estimating the dynamic amplification of climate change effects specifically related to transition risk.
-We find statistically significant, dynamically increasing risk premia associated with firms’ carbon emissions, green patent production, and aggregate climate change awareness exposure beginning in 2009.
-We incorporate the dynamic variation from these three distinct transition risk channels to optimally construct a new climate change risk measure.
+We address this issue by showing that identifying priced climate change risk critically depends upon estimating the dynamic amplification of climate change effects specifically related to transition risk.
+We find statistically significant, dynamically augmented risk premia associated with firms’ carbon emissions, green patent production, and aggregate climate change awareness exposure beginning in 2009.
+We incorporate the dynamic variation from these three distinct risk channels to optimally construct a new climate change risk measure.

 Civil Engineering Research